 The last extra thing I did was to buy some waterproof sealant to seal the seams with, a quick google will find what your looking for and most outdoor shops stock it if you don't want to use Amazon.
 I'm so glad I did this when you think about it you're piercing tiny holes in your fabric when you're sewing the seams that can let the water through.
 I sealed all the seams and the top stitching on the inside of the coat.

 I made a straight size 4 with no adjustments, I was in between the 4 and the 5 size wise and I went for the smaller one because it's a lightweight jacket I knew I wouldn't be wearing anything too bulky with it.
-The fabric I used to line it with is now sadly sold out but you could use this snuggly jersey if you fancy a brighter pop of pink or maybe a sparkly stripe might tickle your fancy.
-I would definitely recommend a cotton jersey or a ponte weight as they're more like to behave themselves than something more drapey like a viscose jersey.
+I would definitely recommend a cotton jersey or a ponte weight as they're more like to behave themselves than something more drapey like a viscose jersey when lining the coat.

 I used a white opened ended zip and white anorak snaps that I got from Jaycotts as they bring out the white accents in the print.